ivanobarletta/doc_IBIRYS36/docs/create_harm_files.rst

     DIRNML=/path/to/RUNS/IBIRYS36/{nameoftest}/paraminput/obsopr/FCST/M000/     # path containing noobs namelist

-Assuming that the file that contains the harmonic for the whole domain is in ${DIRDAT} and is named tide_dta_grid_T.nc and that the NOOBS namelist is in ${DIRNML} and is named like NOOBS_modelgrid_R{cycledate}.nml you can do the following:
+and assuming that the file containing the harmonics for the whole domain is in ${DIRDAT} and is named tide_dta_grid_T.nc and that the NOOBS namelist is in ${DIRNML} and is named like NOOBS_modelgrid_R{cycledate}.nml you can do the following:

 .. code-block:: bash